 The same principles apply in the case where somebody dies intestate.
 Although the law provides that where there is no Will the assets are distributed in a particular order, it may not be suitable in particular circumstances, for example, if the surviving spouse is well cared for but the children require further financial assistance.
 Alternatively the children may receive benefits in terms of a Will but the surviving spouse's position has deteriorated and the children may feel that their parent will be better served if he or she receives greater benefits in terms of the Will.

 A beneficiary is entitled to re-distribute property inherited.
 This can be achieved by the beneficiary accepting the property and subsequently giving the property to some other person.
-In the case of redistribution in that way there may well be taxation implications.
-Alternatively tax liability can be avoided by taking advantage of certain provisions whereby a beneficiary under a Will or intestacy can alter, for tax purposes, the gifts given to him or her from the deceased person's estate.
+In the case of redistribution there may well be taxation implications.
+Tax liability can be avoided by taking advantage of certain provisions whereby a beneficiary under a Will or intestacy can alter, for tax purposes, the gifts given to him or her from the deceased person's estate.
 If certain conditions are satisfied, such altered gifts are 'read back' into the Will or the distribution on intestacy.
 The gifts are then treated for tax purposes as though they were made by the deceased person and taxed accordingly.

 A beneficiary is entitled to transfer a benefit from a gift to some other person.
 This is called a variation and allows a beneficiary to control the destination of the property.
-The beneficiary is entitled to instruct the executors to transfer some or all of the property subject to the variation, to a particular person or persons who may or may not be beneficiaries already under the Will or on an intestacy (see '').
+The beneficiary is entitled to instruct the PRs to transfer some or all of the property subject to the variation, to a particular person or persons who may or may not be beneficiaries already under the Will or on an intestacy (see '').

 The beneficiary is not restricted as to the circumstances when they may enter into a variation.
 For example, a variation is available even if a benefit has been enjoyed from the property.
 Unlike a disclaimer, part of a gift may be varied, and the remainder retained by the beneficiary.